(Updated July 2023)

 - Collecting eggs and bringing them to the hatchery

-You’re asked to stay a minimum of two weeks (costing $610 to start) to gain the most from your experience, and you’ll live on one of IVHQ’s four beach locations in dormitory-style housing with other volunteers in Costa Rica.
+A minimum of two weeks (costing $905 to start) is needed to gain the most from this rewarding experience, and you will live on one of IVHQ’s four beach locations in dormitory-style housing with other volunteers in Costa Rica.
+For more details, head to their page.

-If you’re more interested in teaching, check out IVHQ’s English teaching program in Costa Rica.
-As a native English speaker, you’ll give children, teenagers, and young adults the chance to practice their pronunciation and conversation skills – something that can help augment formal English language training, and help build valuable skills in Central America’s tourism capital.
-During your stay, you may work in local schools, orphanages, or community centers with a variety of tasks such as tutoring students, planning small workshops, assisting local teachers with their daily work, and organizing educational games and activities.
+Because of the booming tourism industry, being able to speak English is a highly sought after skill for locals in Costa Rica.
+IVHQ’s English teaching programs offer volunteers the opportunity to gain valuable teaching experiences while making a direct impact on the lives of locals.
+There are two teaching programs located in San Jose or Manuel Antonio.
+As a native English speaker, you are able to help children, teenagers, and young adults to practice their pronunciation and conversation skills that will augment their formal English language training.
+These lessons will help secure future employments in the travel industry.
+During your stay, you may work in local schools, orphanages, community centers, or even in their homes with a variety of tasks such as tutoring students, planning small workshops, assisting local teachers with their daily work, and organising educational games and activities.

-You don’t need teaching background to sign up, and IVHQ’s local team and placement staff will give you educational materials and a crash course to help you get started.
+While there is no need for a teaching background to volunteer for these programs, IVHQ’s local team and placement staff will give you educational materials and a crash course to help you get started.
 However, if you’d like to stay longer in Costa Rica or make the greatest impact during your trip, check out IVHQ’s online TEFL course page to learn how to become internationally accredited to teach English well before your arrival in the country.

-IVHQ’s projects in Costa Rica start at $330 for your first week, and includes airport pickup, orientation, homestay, food, and 24/7 in-country support.
+IVHQ’s program fee includes airport pickup, orientation, homestay, food, and 24/7 in-country support.
 There are also affordable Spanish lessons if you’d like to get a more immersive experience during your stay.
 For more information on the Costa Rican programs offered by IVHQ please click here.

 What Volunteers Say: Review from Carter